• Skip to primary navigation

 Neck:

-Moderate length, strong and muscular but not fat, smoothly blended to shoulder and brisket.
+Moderate length, strong and muscular, smoothly blended to shoulder and chest.

 • Overly long or short